rackerlabs/technical-blog/_posts/2020-04-07-dbvisit-standby-for-oracle-se-v2.0-disaster-recovery.md

 Dbvisit Standby has the following features:

-- manual or automatic failover
+- Manual or automatic failover
-- graceful switchover
+- Graceful switchover
-- support for Oracle RAC, ASM, and OMF
+- Support for Oracle Real Application Clusters (RAC), Automatic Storage Management (ASM), and Oracle Manageed Files (OMF)
-- compression and encryption for archive log transportation to create and maintain the DR database using the DBvisit tool.
+- Compression and encryption for archive log transportation to create and maintain the DR database by using the DBvisit tool

 Dbvisit Standby picks up archived logs from the primary database, compresses them if necessary, and transfers them to a standby database server.
-If any network issues occur, Dbvisit accumulates archives on the primary database until the network is restored.
+If any network issues occur, Dbvisit accumulates archives on the primary database until the restoration of the network.
 Dbvisit Standby also offers automatic or manual failover of Oracle Standard Databases.

 ### Why Dbvisit?